-- Removing the aboveground infrastructure at four locations (PM-1, PM-2, PM-3, and PM-4). - Removing a section of exposed pipe at PM-4A.

-Removing the test lead posts along the pipeline right-of-way, where accessible.
+- Removing the aboveground infrastructure at four locations (PM-1, PM-2, PM-3, and PM-4). - Removing a section of exposed pipe at PM-4A. - Removing the test lead posts along the pipeline right-of-way, where accessible.

-Refer to Appendix A (Project Map Package) for the locations of abandonment activities, access, and temporary workspace.
+Refer to Appendix A for the locations of the North work camp site, ice bridges, abandonment activities, access, and temporary workspace.
 Bridge repair work along the access route will also be completed, if warranted.
 Some construction equipment may be staged during mobilization via barge on the north end of the Liard River ice bridge crossing to facilitate construction activities.
-As the footprint of the Project extends from the NWT to British Columbia (BC), figures and facilities will be updated within this WMP as the Project progresses.

-Many of the Project facilities will be mobile, such as accommodations, office, laydown, and staging areas.
-Any changes to footprints will be adjusted within subsequent WMP revisions.
+Many of the Project facilities will be mobile and temporary, such as accommodations, office, laydown, and staging areas.
+Any changes to footprints will be adjusted within subsequent WMP revisions, if required.